 Black Diamond Cirque 30 Pack Review

 Finding the right ski touring backpack is a combination of balancing personal preference, primary use and fit.
-Personally, I’ve long subscribed to the less-is-more philosophy when weighing the right design options and choosing a ski touring pack.
+Personally, I’ve long subscribed to the less-is-more philosophy when weighing design options and choosing a ski touring pack.
 The fewer zippers, buckles and accessory pockets, the better in my opinion.
 The clean top-loading style of the Black Diamond Cirque 30 pack caught my attention this winter and I’ve been putting one to the test this spring.

 Dropping the top lid in favor of the CINCH top flap cuts weight and defines the choices made in designing the pack.
 The dedicated snow tools storage is integrated into the main pack body – a move that reduces material and outward complexity.
 Many such designs leave your shovel and probe getting in the way of routine access, but it works in the Cirque.
 The tools are separate and out of the way until you need them.
 What about all of your other stuff?
 Well, aside from two modest zipper pockets – one on the flap and one somewhat larger pocket inside – everything goes in the main body.
 Your goggles, for better or for worse, can go in the body of the pack, too.
 The zipper pocket on the top flap is suited to small, low bulk items.
-Nonetheless, it carries a load very well and fits everything you need for a full day ski tour.
+Nonetheless, the pack carries a load very well and fits everything you need for a full day ski tour.

 In this age of airbag packs, it makes sense to build a non-airbag pack that focuses on simplicity and minimalism.
 That said, the Cirque is “Avalung Ready.”
 Having proven itself in live burial scenarios, the Avalung is a viable avalanche safety tool and Black Diamond now offers an Avalung unit that can be added to the Cirque – and removed if you use your pack during other seasons.
 It’s a hundred dollar accessory, but one that has proven to save lives.

-Despite my initial questioning of the design wisdom behind the Black Diamond Cirque 30, I’ve come to appreciate it for what it is – a high-quality, but no-frills minimalist ski pack for seasoned backcountry skiers who are more concerned about how a pack handles while chasing alpine endeavors than about having a special pocket for everything they carry with them.
+Despite my initial questioning of the design wisdom behind the Black Diamond Cirque 30, I’ve come to appreciate it for what it is – a high-quality, no-frills minimalist ski pack for seasoned backcountry skiers who are more concerned about how a pack handles while chasing alpine endeavors than about having a special pocket for everything they carry with them.
 It’s available in three sizes – 30-Liter (tested/pictured here), 35-Liter and 45-Liter.

 Black Diamond Cirque pack 30 liter – $179; 2lbs